lfelipecunha/free5gc-Docker/README.md

 ## Base Image
-Each box of project is based on a compiled free5gc image.
+Each core service is based on a compiled free5gc image.
 To build this image use the follow command:
 ``sudo docker build -t free5gc-base .``

 ## Running